UdayRaviHR/PROJECT-Food-Delivery/README.md

 # PROJECT-Food-Delivery
-project on food delivery code using python
+project on food delivery coded using python

   READ ME:

- *To Login Admin use Below Details:
-     username = 'HackerAdmin'
-     password = 'welcomehacker'
+  * To Login Admin use Below Details: username = 'HackerAdmin' password = 'welcomehacker'